Charles Haughey: Early life and family

-Charles James Haughey was born on 16 September 1925 in Castlebar, County Mayo, to Johnnie Haughey (Note: Johnnie Haughey was also known as Seán Haughey.)
+Charles James Haughey (Note: alternatively Cathal James Haughey) was born on 16 September 1925 in Castlebar, County Mayo, to Johnnie Haughey (Note: Johnnie Haughey was also known as Seán Haughey.)
 (1897–1947) and Sarah McWilliams (1901–1989).
-(Note: Through his mother, Haughey was a first cousin of the Northern Ireland human rights campaigner and academic Monica McWilliams.)
 He was the third of seven children.
 (Note: The other six children were Pádraig, Seán, Eoghan, Bridget, Maureen and Eithne.
 Haughey's older brother, Seán, was the grandfather of the Hong Kong Olympic swimmer Siobhán Haughey.)
 His parents were both Irish republicans and natives of Swatragh, County Londonderry.
 Johnnie Haughey had fought in Ulster during the Irish War of Independence and supported the pro-treaty side in the subsequent civil war; a portrait of Michael Collins hung in the family home during Charles's childhood.

+Through his mother, Haughey was a first cousin of the Northern Ireland human rights campaigner and academic Monica McWilliams.

 After marrying in 1922, Haughey's parents had moved to what would become the Irish Free State so Johnnie could enlist in the National Army.
 He was serving at Castlebar Military Barracks at the time of Charles's birth.
 Johnnie retired from the army in 1928 due to worsening health, having attained the rank of commandant.
 The family moved to Dunshaughlin, County Meath, where he attempted a career as a farmer.
 His health continued to decline, and he was diagnosed with multiple sclerosis in 1933.
 The family then moved to Donnycarney, a working-class suburb on the northside of Dublin, where Sarah Haughey struggled to raise her children while supporting a husband who was now too infirm to work.

 As a child, Charles Haughey was known by the Irish form of his name, Cathal.
 In 1938, he placed first out of five hundred pupils in the Dublin Corporation scholarship examination, allowing him to go to secondary school at St Joseph's in Fairview.
 At "Joey's" he befriended Harry Boland and George Colley, members of prominent Fianna Fáil families.
 Haughey joined the Local Defence Force on his sixteenth birthday and continued to be a reservist until his election to the Dáil.
 He was a Gaelic footballer for Parnells GAA and won a Dublin senior championship medal in 1945.
 (Note: In the final, Parnells defeated Civil Service, whose star player, the future Taoiseach Jack Lynch, was absent due to injury.
 Haughey also played hurling; in 1943, he was a member of the Dublin minor team who played a Leinster final against Kilkenny – postponed from the previous year due to the Emergency – which they lost by 3–10 to 0–4.
 On the same day, the All-Ireland senior hurling final between Cork and Antrim was also played at Croke Park; Jack Lynch was on the victorious Cork team.)